CUBRID/cubrid-manual/en/sql/trigger.rst

 The following is a list of actions that can be used for trigger definitions.

-*   **REJECT**: Discards the operation that initiated the trigger and keeps the former state of the database, if the condition is not true.
+*   **REJECT**: discards the operation that initiated the trigger and keeps the former state of the database, if the condition is not true.
 Once the operation is performed, **REJECT** is allowed only when the action time is **BEFORE** because the operation cannot be rejected.
 Therefore, you must not use **REJECT** if the action time is **AFTER** or **DERERRED**.

-*   **INVALIDATE TRANSACTION**: Allows the event operation that called the trigger, but does not allow the transaction that contains the commit to be executed.
+*   **INVALIDATE TRANSACTION**: allows the event operation that called the trigger, but does not allow the transaction that contains the commit to be executed.
 You must cancel the transaction by using the **ROLLBACK** statement if it is not valid.
 Such action is used to protect the database from having invalid data after a data-changing event happens.

-*   **PRINT**: Displays trigger actions on the terminal screen in text messages, and can be used during developments or tests.
+*   **PRINT**: displays trigger actions on the terminal screen in text messages, and can be used during developments or tests.
 The results of event operations are not rejected or discarded.
-*   **INSERT**: Inserts one or more new instances to the table.
+*   **INSERT**: inserts one or more new instances to the table.
-*   **UPDATE**: Updates one or more column values in the table.
+*   **UPDATE**: updates one or more column values in the table.
-*   **DELETE**: Deletes one or more instances from the table.
+*   **DELETE**: deletes one or more instances from the table.

 The following example shows how to define an action when a trigger is created.
 The *medal_trig* trigger defines **REJECT** in its action. **REJECT** can be specified only when the action time is **BEFORE**.